Conference FAQ (Frequently Asked Questions)

 Q: I don’t live in California, so why would I go to a Singles Conference in Orange County?
 Doesn’t everyone that attends live in California?
 What’s the breakdown of locations of attendees?
 How can I meet someone closer to where I live at the OC Conference?

-A: Actually over half of the attendees of the Orange County Singles Conference, don’t live in California.
+A: Actually about half of the attendees of the Orange County Singles Conference, don’t live in Southern California.
 This is a national, if not an international conference, and so we get people from Australia, New Zealand, Latin America, Asia, Europe, the UK, and Canada in attendance.
-Roughly the breakdown of attendees is 30% Southern California; 15% Northern California, Oregon, Washington; 20% Arizona; 20% Utah and Idaho; 10% Colorado going East (Midwest, East Coast, Southeast U.S.), 5% Outside of the U.S.
+Roughly the breakdown of attendees is 30% Southern California; 10% Northern California, Oregon, Washington; 20% Arizona; 20% Utah, Nevada and Idaho; 15% (Midwest, East Coast, Southeast U.S.), 5% Outside of the U.S.

 So what does this mean?
 This means out of all the singles attending , you often have a better chance to meet someone closer to where you live, here in Orange County, then sometimes at your own local activities. 🙂 (perhaps a stretch, but you get the idea) … so it’s worth it for you to attend.